cozyGarage/resume_engine/README.md

 ### Custom theme helpers

-You can attach your own custom Handlebars helpers to a FRESH theme with the `helpers` key of your theme's `theme.json` file.
+You can attach your own custom Handlebars helpers to a  theme with the `helpers` key of your theme's `theme.json` file.

 ```js